Health and safety advice

 The Health and Safety Executive (HSE) has developed a range of tools and guidance to help small and medium sized businesses understand health and safety.
 If you are a small or medium sized business, whether new to health and safety or an experienced or expanding business, when you see the H&S ABC logo you will know that those tools and pieces of guidance have been specifically designed with you in mind.

 The advice available will help you understand what you do and don't need to do to avoid unnecessary paperwork and effort.
-This free guidance can be found and downloaded from the Health and Safety Executive's website.
+This free guidance can be found and downloaded from HSE (Health and Safety Executive): Health and safety basics for your business.

 The Control of Substances Hazardous to Health (COSHH)

 The Control of Substances Hazardous to Health (COSHH) Regulations 2002 require employers to monitor the safe use of chemicals and hazardous substances at work.

 It requires them to: